Class of 2022

 University of Colorado School of Medicine

 I am so excited to be a part of the St. Joe’s family.
 What attracted me to this program is the variety of interests of the residents and faculty, the challenging yet fun environment, the underserved patient population, and the opportunity for change and growth.
-My interests in medicine are broad and include addiction, LGBT, adolescent, and wellness amongst physicians.
+My interests in medicine are broad and include Spanish, women's health and OB, addiction, LGBTQ, and adolescent.
 Feel free to email with any questions!

 Haley Hoffman, DO